 How are the services of insurance intermediaries regulated in your jurisdiction?

-The Insurance Intermediaries Act (Chapter 487 of the Laws of Malta) and related intermediaries rules issued by the Malta Financial Services Authority (MFSA) regulate the operation of insurance intermediaries, including:
+The Insurance Distribution Act (Chapter 487 of the Laws of Malta) and related insurance distribution rules issued by the Malta Financial Services Authority (MFSA) regulate the operation of insurance intermediaries, including:

 This regime regulates the: